Updated March 2026

 - Sense of wellbeing

-- Self-confidence, motivation and energy
+- Self-confidence, motivation, and energy

-Dr Ghazala Aziz-Scott says, “SHBG is like a bus that transports hormones around the body.
+Dr Ghazala Aziz-Scott explains , “SHBG is like a bus that transports hormones around the body.
 Once testosterone gets on the bus, it is reluctant to get off.
 So, if you have high levels of SHBG in your body, this binds to testosterone and the actual amount of free testosterone available to your tissue decreases.

 “Some younger women can present with low testosterone, and SHBG can be one of the causes.
 But in general, testosterone deficiency appears during the perimenopausal and menopausal period.
 This happens a lot younger than you might think; we notice that many perimenopausal women in their early forties can have low testosterone when measured.”